 How to use Goal Seek in Excel

-Goal Seek is a feature in Microsoft Excel that allows you to find the input value that results in a desired output value.
-In this lesson you can learn how to use Goal Seek tool in Excel.
+Goal Seek is a feature in Microsoft Excel that allows you to find the input value that will produce the desired output value in a formula.

 Data preparation